Colorado Rockies: Radio and television

+Jeff Huson and Drew Goodman are the usual TV broadcast team, with Ryan Spilborghs and Kelsey Wingert handling on-field coverage and clubhouse interviews.
+Jason Hirsh and Cory Sullivan host the pre-game and post-game shows.
+Corrigan, Spilborghs, and Sullivan also fill in as play-by-play or color commentator during absences of Huson or Goodman.
+From 1997 to 2023, most regular season games were produced and televised by AT&T SportsNet Rocky Mountain.

-As of 2010, Rockies' flagship radio station is KOA 850AM, with some late-season games broadcast on KHOW 630 AM due to conflicts with Denver Broncos games.
-The Rockies Radio Network is composed of 38 affiliate stations in eight states.
+The Rockies' flagship radio station is KOA 850AM, with some late-season games broadcast on KHOW 630 AM due to conflicts with Denver Broncos games.
+The Rockies Radio Network is composed of 38 affiliate stations in five states.

-As of 2019, Jack Corrigan and Jerry Schemmel are the radio announcers, serving as a backup TV announcer whenever Drew Goodman is not available.
+Jack Corrigan and Jerry Schemmel are the radio announcers, serving as a backup TV announcer whenever Goodman is not available.

-In January 2020, long-time KOA radio announcer Jerry Schemmel was let go from his role for budgetary reasons from KOA’s parent company.
+In January 2020, long-time KOA radio announcer Jerry Schemmel was let go from his role for budgetary reasons from KOA's parent company.
 He returned in 2022, replacing Mike Rice, who reportedly refused the COVID-19 vaccine.

-As of 2013, Spanish language radio broadcasts of the Rockies are heard on KNRV 1150 AM.
+Spanish language radio broadcasts of the Rockies are heard on KNRV 1150 AM.

-As of 2013, all games are produced and televised by AT&T SportsNet Rocky Mountain.
-All 150 games produced by AT&T SportsNet Rocky Mountain are broadcast in HD.
-Jeff Huson and Drew Goodman are the usual TV broadcast team, with Ryan Spilborghs and Kelsey Wingert handling on-field coverage and clubhouse interviews.
-Jenny Cavnar, Jason Hirsh, and Cory Sullivan handle the pre-game and post-game shows.
-Corrigan, Spilborghs, Cavnar, and Sullivan also fill in as play-by-play or color commentator during absences of Huson or Goodman.